iraghumitra/incubator-metron/metron-interface/metron-alerts/README.md

 1. E2E tests deletes all the data in HBase table 'metron_update' and Elastic search index 'meta_alerts_index' for testing against its test data

-1. E2E test do not poll for alerts.
-The polling is disabled by setting the variable DISABLE_POLLING to true in e2e environment.

 An expressjs server is available for accessing the rest api.

 1. Run e2e webserver :